CJS organizes an array of in-depth programs, including learning opportunities with international artists, scholars, and speakers.

 11th Annual Fred Marcus Memorial Holocaust Lecture

 Over 250 attendees enjoyed this fascinating lecture featuring Dr. Stephen Smith, executive Director of the Shoah Foundation.
-Dr. Smith spoke about the enormous amount of information the Shoah Foundation has archived with its 55,000 testimonies and they was in which students, teachers, researchers and community members may locate almost any piece of information related to testimony.
+Dr. Smith spoke about the enormous amount of information the Shoah Foundation has archived with its 55,000 testimonies and the ways in which students, teachers, researchers and community members may locate almost any piece of information related to testimony.
 Additionally, Dr. Smith exhibited an amazing technology, New Dimensions in Testimony, in which a 3D image of a survivor can interact with a live person!
 CJS/HAI was proud to partner with the MACC at the JCC to have this lecture as part of the annual JAAMMfest, on Oct.
 27, 2013.

 Writing as Creation: From Human Being to Divine Desire in Ibn Gabirol